Lake Charlie Capps

 Lake Charlie Capps is back open for fishing!

-Bass fishing remains good at Capps.
-Fish are moving up
+Bass fishing remains fair to good at Capps.
+There are lots

-fished along the shoreline, especially on whatever bank is out of
+shoreline, especially on whatever bank is out of the wind, is

-well.
-Creel limit is 5 fish per day of any size....keep some
+Creel limit is 5 fish per day of any size....keep some of the small

-spinners.
-Fishing in 3-6 feet of water from a boat is
+jigs, or small spinners.
+Fishing in 3-6 feet of water from a

 Please see below for regulations and license requirements: